 - Click Send Postcard.
 Most will arrive within 14 days.

-- After you receive your postcard, login to Google My Business.
+- After you receive your postcard, login to Google Business Profile.
 Open the location you’re verifying (if you have multiple locations.) and click Verify now.

 - In the “Code” field, enter the five digit code from your postcard.

-Instructions vary slightly if you’re using the Google My Business app on your mobile device.
+Instructions vary slightly if you’re using the Google Business Profile app on your mobile device.

 - Open the app.